 I did that for two reasons: I always wanted to know what was going on in my area AND since I always preached “open door policy”, I felt incumbent upon me to actually demonstrate it!

-The only time I would really close my office door was when I was on a conference call or was handling a very confidential and private matter with another employee or manager.
+The only time I would really close it was when I was on a conference call or was handling a very confidential and matter.
 Otherwise, the door remained wide open and, in that way, people could simply poke their head in to ask me a question or whatever.

 My shit stunk just like everyone else’s.